-Specific questions regarding company security should be directed to the vice president, SQE and Chief Security officer at TEL 510-628-4008.
+Specific questions regarding company security should be directed to the Senior Director, SQES at TEL 510-628-4215.

-Specific questions regarding cybersecurity should be directed to Sr. Manager, Enterprise Information Security at TEL 510-628-4213.
+Specific questions regarding cybersecurity should be communicated to Director, Enterprise Information Security at TEL 510-628-4213.

 Matson strongly urges our employees, partners and customers to remain vigilant at all times and report any suspicious activity to either the US Coast Guard National Response Center at 800-472-8802, or your local FBI field office.